 An unknown person called the pensioner, introduced himself as an employee of "Rosfinans", and convinced her to install the Max messenger, allegedly to protect her savings.
 Later, another attacker contacted the woman, calling himself an FSB employee.

-Following their instructions, the St. Petersburg resident met with couriers twice near her house on Burenin Street and handed them a total of 2.45 million rubles.
+Following their instructions, the St. Petersburg resident met with couriers twice near her house on Burenina Street and handed them a total of 2.45 million rubles.
 Different people came for the money.

-In fact, a criminal case has been initiated under Article 159 of the Criminal Code of the Russian Federation on fraud on a particularly large scale.
+A criminal case has been opened on the fact of the incident under Article 159 of the Criminal Code of the Russian Federation on fraud on an especially large scale.
 Police are investigating all the circumstances of the incident.

-Subscribe to the news of "First Technical" on Google News to stay up to date with the latest events from the world of science and technology.
+Subscribe to"First Technical" news on Google News to stay up to date with the latest events from the world of science and technology.

 Read more materials on the topic: